So much has been written about the French... some of it wrong, but much of it uncomfortably close to home.

 In fact, it has its own word, beyond complaining: râler, a cross between grumbling, bitching and moaning.

 This is mostly true, but not always.
 It depends on the rapport de force, the balance of power.
 If we feel it is in our favor, we will immediately grab the higher ground and voice our opinion, often forcefully.
 If, on the other hand, we perceive we are in a less powerful position, we will bow gracefully and shut up while looking for leverage.
 What we don't do (yes, there are exceptions) is become violent.
-We can raise our voices and call each other names but ultimately we'll each get into our cars and drive off.
+We can raise our voices and call each other names but usually we'll each get into our cars and drive off.

 Absolutely correct.
 Money talk is crass.
 I don't want to know how much you make or how much your house cost.
 And if you ask me those questions, chances are it might be our last conversation, ever.
 As a child my mother always taught me that asking the price of something was rude.
 Clearly that's a bit outdated, but it does give you an idea of the ingrained reticence about dollars and cents.
 It also explains why we often cannot balance our budget and why we are hopeless at paying our taxes accurately.

 That's not true.
 We do smile, plenty.
 But when we have reason to.
 Say something witty and you'll see me grin from ear to ear.
-I just don't walk around the streets with a silly grin on my face.
+I just don't walk around the streets with a silly smile on my face.
 You may not think I'm nice.
 But frankly, I don't give a hoot.
 That's very French, by the way.
 On s'en fout!
 We don't give a toss!

 Our everyday lives are governed by formality, from the way we greet one another (Monsieur, Madame) to how we speak to one another (the more formal 'vous' as opposed to the casual 'tu', which is perfectly acceptable among young people and close friends), to how we sign our letters.
 Even a short note ends with a swirl of a formula more suitable to Versailles than to modern-day Paris, along these lines: Kindly allow me, dear Sir/Madam, to present you with my most excellent wishes.
 Yes, it's a lot easier to sign off 'Sincerely Yours'.